Lonicera hirsuta

 - Flower Description:

-- Clusters consist of 1 to 5 whorls each, with 6 stalkless flowers which may be yellow, sometimes orange to red and are ½ to 1 inch long.
-Each flower has a long, slender tube and 2 lips, the upper broad with 4 lobes and the lower narrow and shorter than the tube, both lobes often tightly rolled under with prominate stamens and style.
+- Clusters consist of 1 to 5 whorls each, with 6 stalkless flowers which start yellow and age to orange-red, and which are ½ to 1 inch long.
+Each flower has a long, slender tube and 2 lips, the upper broad with 4 lobes and the lower narrow and shorter than the tube, both lobes often tightly rolled under with prominent stamens and style.
 The outer surface is finely glandular-hairy, the inner surface is also hairy making the flower sticky to the touch.

 -